MtFmT-Lib/mtfmt/www/src/texts/en/DOCUMENT.md

 * `mstr_concat_cstr`: concatenate one C-style string pointer to a string object
 * `mstr_concat_cstr_slice`: concatenate a C-style string pointer between two addresses to a string object

-The following shows how to use those function.
+The following shows how to use those functions.

 ```c
 MString str;